Managed vs Un-Managed Device Definitions

 • Centralized management

 Information Services cannot support personally purchased computers and software.
-However, users that work with unmanaged devices and that make use of work furnished tools receive best effort support.
-Examples of work furnished tools include: Work Email, O365, End Note, and Acrobat Pro.
-In general, un-managed device support is limited to a maximum of 15 minutes.
-If there are challenges with a specific piece of managed software, we will escalate to the software owner (e.g. vendor, pertinent in-house team).
-If there is an issue with compatibility between your system and software, we will inform you so that you can arrange for 3rd party support.
-We apologize but Information Services cannot make changes to the configuration of your personal device.
+Users of unmanaged devices that utilize work-provided tools receive best-effort support, limited to a maximum of 15 minutes.
+Examples of work-provided tools include Work Email, O365, End Note, and Acrobat Pro.
+For specific managed software issues, we will escalate to the software owner (e.g., vendor, pertinent in-house team).
+For compatibility issues, we will inform you so that you can seek third-party support.
+Information Services cannot make changes to personal device configurations and does not recommend or endorse any particular vendor for third-party support.

 How to Get Support

-Choose an option to get the help you need from our IS Team!
+Choose an option to get help from our IS Team!

 • (619) 543-4357